 Resources & Reports

-Any resource materials or other written contributions provided or compiled by the Children's Commission should not be read as an advisory and may not represent the official opinion of the Supreme Court Children’s Commission.
 Materials published on the Children’s Commission website are intended for reference use only.
+They are not legal advice, and may not represent the official opinion of the Supreme Court Children’s Commission.
 The inclusion of external links are not endorsements by the Children’s Commission of the content of the websites, or of their policies, services or opinions of the organization or individual.
 The Children’s Commission reserves the right to decline requests for the addition of external resources.